mohammadbutt/42_ft_printf/README.md

-# ft_printf: Unix-like command that formats and prints data
+# ft_printf: Unix and Unix-like command to format and print data

 ### Purpose of the project is to recode printf(3)